KittyGiraudel/dhand/README.md

 ### No event seems to register

 This might be because your device does not have touch capabilities.
 Unless you can try on an actual mobile device or in a proper mobile emulator, you might want to turn off the `touchEventsOnly` option to disable the touch device capability check.

+### What about RTL?

+The library doesn’t make directional considerations per se.
+All it computes is which side of the screen is the most used.
+Feel free to use that knowledge the way you see fit.